This is the most comprehensive guide to sectional sofas/sectional couches in 2021.

 How much are they?

-One of the biggest appeals of sectionals are the fact that many of them are modular sofas.
+One of the biggest appeals of sectionals is the fact that many of them are modular sofas.
 This means that you buy the pieces as needed to achieve your desired outcome.

 In turn, this generally means that the bigger the sofa, the more expensive it is.